Actively Recruiting

 • Age between 18 and 90 years at the time of consent

-• Signs and symptoms of acute ischemic stroke in the anterior circulation treatable by endovascular thrombectomy
+• Signs and symptoms consistent with acute ischemic stroke in the anterior circulation treatable with endovascular thrombectomy

-• Endovascular treatment can begin within 24 hours from last known well time
+• Endovascular treatment can be initiated within 24 hours from time last known well

 • Baseline National Institutes of Health Stroke Scale (NIHSS) score of 6 or higher